Floodgate Fund

 Floodgate Fund is a venture capital firm based in the United States created by Mike Maples Jr. and Ann Miura-Ko.
 It was originally named Maples Investments, but was renamed Floodgate Fund in March 2010.
 It is focused on investments in technology companies in Silicon Valley.

 Investments

-In March 2017, Floodgate raised $131 million for its sixth fund.
-In previous years, their fifth fund closed at $76 million, the fourth fund closed at $75 million and their third fund at $73.5 million.
+In October 2021, Floodgate raised $146 million for its seventh fund.
+In previous years, their sixth fund closed at $131 million, their fifth fund closed at $76 million, the fourth fund closed at $75 million and their third fund at $73.5 million.

 Floodgate has invested in a number of companies including Twitter, Digg, location-based services company Gowalla, professional networking service BranchOut, Chegg, Formstack, Milk Inc., TaskRabbit, self-storage marketplace SpareFoot, and seasteading platform company Blueseed.